giulianopz/lfcs/domains/5-service-configuration/g.md

 The files that define how systemd will handle a unit can be found in many different locations, each of which have different priorities and implications.

-The system’s copy of unit files are generally kept in the **/lib/systemd/system directory**.
+The system's copy of unit files are generally kept in the **/lib/systemd/system directory**.
 When software installs unit files on the system, this is the location where they are placed by default.

 Unit files stored here are able to be started and stopped on-demand during a session.
-This will be the generic, vanilla unit file, often written by the upstream project’s maintainers that should work on any system that deploys systemd in its standard implementation.
+This will be the generic, vanilla unit file, often written by the upstream project's maintainers that should work on any system that deploys systemd in its standard implementation.
 You should not edit files in this directory.
 Instead you should override the file, if necessary, using another unit file location which will supersede the file in this location.

 If you wish to modify the way that a unit functions, the best location to do so is within the **/etc/systemd/system directory**.
 Unit files found in this directory location take precedence over any of the other locations on the filesystem.
-If you need to modify the system’s copy of a unit file, putting a replacement in this directory is the safest and most flexible way to do this.
+If you need to modify the system's copy of a unit file, putting a replacement in this directory is the safest and most flexible way to do this.

-If you wish to override only specific directives from the system’s unit file, you can actually provide unit file snippets within a subdirectory.
-These will append or modify the directives of the system’s copy, allowing you to specify only the options you want to change.
+If you wish to override only specific directives from the system's unit file, you can actually provide unit file snippets within a subdirectory.
+These will append or modify the directives of the system's copy, allowing you to specify only the options you want to change.

 The correct way to do this is to create a directory named after the unit file with .d appended on the end.
 So for a unit called example.service, a subdirectory called *example.service.d* could be created.
-Within this directory a file ending with .conf can be used to override or extend the attributes of the system’s unit file.
+Within this directory a file ending with .conf can be used to override or extend the attributes of the system's unit file.

 There is also a location for run-time unit definitions at /run/systemd/system.
 Unit files found in this directory have a priority landing between those in /etc/systemd/system and /lib/systemd/system.
 Files in this location are given less weight than the former location, but more weight than the latter.

 The systemd process itself uses this location for dynamically created unit files created at runtime.
-This directory can be used to change the system’s unit behavior for the duration of the session.
+This directory can be used to change the system's unit behavior for the duration of the session.
 All changes made in this directory will be lost when the server is rebooted.

 ### Using Targets (Runlevels)